No travel experience in Japan is complete without sampling some of Japan’s most popular snacks.

 The UFO is the most popular brand that most Japanese people buy when it comes to instant yakisoba noodles.

-To prepare instant yakisoba, you’ll need to use a completely different process, unlike the regular cup of noodles instant meals.
+To prepare instant yakisoba, you’ll need to use a completely different process that’s unlike the regular instant cups of noodles.

-First, you will use boiled water for cooking the noodles, and then discard it via the vent in the package.
+First, you’ll use boiled water for cooking the noodles, and then discard it via the vent in the package.
 Be careful not to get burned by the steam.

-Once the water is completely drained, you can now add the yakisoba sauce packet—and you will be done.
-It’s not a soup, but rather a ramen-type of snack.
+Once the water is completely drained, you can now add the yakisoba sauce packet—and you’re done!
+It’s not a soup, but rather, a ramen-type of snack.

-Lastly, don’t forget to top the snack with an egg for some additional kick.
+Lastly, don’t forget to top off the snack with an egg for an additional kick!
 But it tastes great right out of the package as well.

-In this video, Japanese and Americans swap snacks and taste cool snacks we even haven’t gotten around to putting on the list:
+In this video, Japanese and American people swap snacks and taste cool ones we even haven’t gotten around to putting on the list:

 (view more images)

-The flavor and texture of these fantastic Japanese jelly snacks is kind of hard to describe, but each container has an average of 15 servings of mouthwatering jelly cups that come in assorted flavors.
+The flavor and texture of these fantastic Japanese jelly snacks are kind of hard to describe.
+But each container has an average of 15 servings of mouthwatering jelly cups that come in assorted flavors.

 Check out the latest prices and availability here